openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       variable.

-      If you run BitBake from a directory outside of the build directory, you must be sure to set ``BBPATH`` to point to the build directory.
+      If you run BitBake from a directory outside of the build directory, you must be sure to set :term:`BBPATH` to point to the build directory.
       Set the variable as you would any environment variable and then run BitBake::